roshanskariah123/roshanskariah123.github.io/double_descent.md

 controlling the extent of double descent.

-**_Rough Timeline_**
+###Rough Timeline

 ---------

--[x] April 15 : Literature Review on Overparametrized Models .
+-[x] April 15 : Literature Review on Overparametrized Models
--[ ] April 30 : Literature Review on SGD behavior in Overparameterized setting.
+-[ ] April 30 : Literature Review on SGD behavior in Overparameterized setting
--[ ] May 23 : Preliminary experiments and theory on linear regression models .
+-[ ] May 23 : Preliminary experiments and theory on linear regression models
--[ ] May 23 : Deep learning experiments (Tentative) .
+-[ ] May 23 : Deep learning experiments (Tentative)